 The animal behavior science and technology program requires 600 hours of coursework and takes approximately 12 months to complete.
 Tuition ranges from 2,800 to 3,200 Canadian dollars, depending on the number of animals you choose to include.
 The species-specific diplomas each require 500 hours of coursework and take approximately 12 months to complete.
 Tuition is CA$2,600 per program.

 The CASI diplomas are approved for continuing education credit hours by several animal behavior organizations including the International Association of Animal Behavior Consultants and the Certification Council for Professional Dog Trainers.

 International Association of Animal Behavior Consultants

-Associate certified membership requires a candidate to have at least 300 hours of experience in animal behavior consultation, 150 hours of coursework, two written case studies, and three letters of recommendation.
+Associate certified membership requires a candidate to have at least 300 hours of experience in animal behavior consultation, two written case studies, and three letters of recommendation.

 Certified membership requires a candidate to have at least 3 years (and 500 hours) of experience in animal behavior consultation, three written case studies, four written case scenarios, and three letters of recommendation.